 Comorbidities linked to hearing loss such as social isolation, loneliness, and depression result from diminished communication associated with the loss.
 Patients often withdraw, resulting in mental health concerns and reduced quality of life.
 Hearing loss can also lead to other disabling conditions such as falls, cardiovascular disease, diabetes, cognitive impairment and dementia, fibromyalgia, anemia, psoriasis, rheumatoid arthritis, kidney disease, sleep apnea, and even death.

 Risk stratification for hearing loss will allow audiologists to identify high-risk patients for testing and treatment, leading to a better quality of life.
 For example, patients using hearing aids for just 30 days experienced fewer falls than a similar group without aids.

 But detection is just the first step on what may be a long, complicated journey.
-Which healthcare plans cover hearing loss and what are the coverage options available?
-This, coupled with over 5,500 hearing specialists nationwide and more than 2,800 hearing aid models from leading brands such as Miracle-Ear, Oticon, Phonak, Starkey to choose from, may leave many patients and caregivers confused as to what options are best.
+Which healthcare plans cover hearing loss, and what are the coverage options available?
+Coverage options coupled with over 5,500 hearing specialists nationwide and more than 2,800 hearing aid models from leading brands such as Miracle-Ear, Oticon, Phonak, Starkey to choose from, may leave many patients and caregivers confused as to what options are best.
 Artificial Intelligence can assist payers and providers in developing precision care plans to meet their members’ needs.

 By adopting a comprehensive hearing health policy – healthcare organizations can proactively manage early intervention, encourage hearing rehabilitation, assist and train patients on how to effectively use assisted listening devices and assist members in selecting the best health plans to meet their individual needs.